danieljunges/case-b2broker/README.md

 # Summary Insights

 - Profitability is highly concentrated.
 A significant portion of the total profit comes from a handful of high-volume clients, making the platform's overall performance heavily reliant on a small group of traders.

-- Market activity is well-balanced.
-The nearly even split between buy and sell volumes suggests a healthy and active market, where traders are participating on both sides.

 - Trading behavior varies by asset.
 The average trade size is not consistent across all symbols.
 Traders are committing larger capital on instruments like **GER40** and **US30**, which may indicate greater confidence or a preference for trading indices.